Mouse click

 dou [x y] [window] [flags]

-x and y - mouse pointer coordinates.
+x y - mouse pointer coordinates.
 If omitted, mouse pointer is not moved.

 window - top-level or child window.
-If omitted or 0 (constant), coordinates are relative to the top-left corner of the screen.
+If omitted or literal 0, coordinates are relative to the top-left corner of the screen.

-1 coordinates are relative to the top-left corner of window's client area or, if window is 0 (constant), the work area.
+1 Coordinates are relative to the top-left corner of window's client area.
+If window is literal 0 - to the work area.

 Remarks